FAQs

 How long will my program take?

-Of course, the length of each program will vary from student to student based on each student’s personal commitments/limitations outside the scope of the program requirements.
+The length of each program will vary from student to student based on each student’s commitments/limitations outside the scope of the program requirements.
+Program completion may vary based on whether students attend full/part part-time and course offerings.
+Please consult the academic advisors below for more information.

-Dr. Yiqiang Wu (wuyiqian@tcnj.edu): Teaching English as a Second Language
+• Dr. Yiqiang Wu (wuyiqian@tcnj.edu): Teaching English as a Second Language – Global and Domestic

-For more information and for approval of transfer of graduate credit, please consult your faculty advisor.
+For more information and approval of transfer of graduate credit, please consult an academic advisor.

 What course(s) should I take?

-The graduate program planners below show course requirements for each of OSGP’s six graduate programs.
-The program planners include Certificate and M.Ed./M.A. requirements.
-Please consult the program planner and your faculty advisor to map out your course sequence.
+The program planners include Certificate and M.Ed./M.A. course requirements and are located below either under the global or domestic program pages.
+Please consult the program planner and your academic advisor to map out your course sequence.

 What are the course descriptions?